Cray-HPE/uan-product-stream/docs/prereqs/index.md

     ```

 1. Ensure that Data Virtualization Service (DVS) and LNet are configured on the
    nodes which are running Content Projection Service (CPS) cps-cm-pm pods.
+The UAN
+   product can be installed prior to this configuration being complete, but the
+   the DVS modules must be loaded prior to booting UAN nodes.

     1. Determine how many nodes should be running cps-cm-pm pods: